 The Snapdragon 675 comes with an Adreno 612 GPU, which focuses on improving the gaming performance and graphics rendering in Galaxy A70.
-We spent an hour playing heavy games like PUBG, Dead Trigger, Asphalt 9, Real Racing 3, etc. on the smartphone and Galaxy A70 glided through the whole session, providing smooth gaming experience.
+We spent an hour playing heavy games like PUBG, Dead Trigger, Asphalt 9, Real Racing 3, etc. on the smartphone, and Galaxy A70 glided through the whole session, providing a smooth gaming experience.

 The only downside to the phone’s performance is that after 15 minutes into the gaming session, we felt the heat rising around the camera area at the back.
 The problem can easily be solved by encasing the device in the company-provided jelly case.

 Aside from excelling in performance, the Galaxy A70 also offers lasting battery life through its massive 4500mAh battery.
-Surprisingly, the phone comes with 25W fast charging support, a feature that previously only belonged to the 5G variant of Galaxy S10.
+Surprisingly, the phone comes with 25W fast charging support, a feature that previously only belonged to the 5G variant of the Galaxy S10.

-During an hour of a dedicated gaming session, the phone’s battery fell by 12%, which leads us to believe that the battery life of Galaxy A70 can match the pace of heavy smartphone users.
+During an hour of a dedicated gaming session, the phone’s battery fell by 12%, which leads us to believe that the battery life of the Galaxy A70 can match the pace of heavy smartphone users.

-Moreover, when we used the device for some lightweight tasks like watching videos on Youtube, listening to songs, using social media, surfing the web, etc. the phone only consumed 5% of battery in 30 minutes.
+Moreover, when we used the device for some lightweight tasks like watching videos on Youtube, listening to songs, using social media, surfing the web, etc. the phone only consumed 5% of the battery in 30 minutes.

 There is not much difference in battery consumption in light (5% in 30 minutes, ~10% in 1 hour) and heavy usage, which points towards good software optimization from Samsung’s end.